 The girls sighed as the boys sang to them.

 “Here’s Richie Valen’s ‘Donna,’

 None of the girls wanted to dance, as they swayed in front of Kevin, their twelve-year-old idol.
 Liam came up and sang the chorus with Kevin, not one to lose the spotlight.
 They discussed the next song.
 It was a Richie Valens love fest with ‘We Belong Together’

 Enough about love.
 The next song veered into Jan and Dean’s ‘Deadman’s Curve’

 The boys knew that a bad boy image was killer.
 The girls’ hearts were breaking.

 Next was the Standells song about their hometown, ‘Dirty Water’

-The girls it was an ordinal song by the boys.
+The girls thought it was an original song by the boys.
 It was time for the finale.
 I jumped onto the stage, taking the mic from the boys.

 “Boston.
 You are my home.
 And here at St Paul’s there’s a talent you never suspected.
 Welcome our own Father John and his folk guitar to remind us all we’re really still at church.
 You all know the chorus.
 So sing along.”

 All the kids were stunned.
 The boys choir all joined in on the choruses, ‘hallelujah, hallelujah.’
 The girls were surprised at the turn of the music.
 I joined Father John at the mic.